 The Christine Risley Award is a £500 cash prize awarded annually by the Goldsmiths Textile Collection & Constance Howard Gallery to a graduating Goldsmiths BA student for outstanding creative practice-based work relating to the field of textiles.
 The award is made possible by the generous bequest of the late Christine Risley, a Goldsmiths alumna and widely respected textile educator, author, and practitioner.

-If you are a graduating BA student and wish to be considered for the Christine Risley Award, please send an expression of interest providing the following information:
+If you are a graduating BA student and wish your degree show work to be considered for the Christine Risley Award, please send an expression of interest providing the following information:

-5. The judges retain the right not to award a prize.
+- The judges retain the right not to award a prize.

 About Christine Risley